“Assessment and instruction are often conceived as curiously separate in both time and purpose.”

 - Learning outcomes are attainable and measurable

-- Visible alignment between standards, instruction, and assessment
+- Alignment between standards, instruction, and assessment are evident

 Informs Teaching and Learning